 8. The pawns as youth players

 Pawns are said to be the soul of chess as quoted by the French legend, Francois-Andre Philidor.
 This statement can be likened to football as the youth players being the future and the vibrance of the team.
 Youth players can occupy any role and most times, they eventually develop high enough to become an integral part of the team and in chess, this is called promotion.
 The pawns are promoted to officials which appear as the veterans in a football team.
 In modern football, there’s usually a mix of youth players and veterans and this philosophy applies to chess as well.
 In many endgames, as starting officials are completely taken off the board and what’s left is a pawn endgame where some pawns are promoted and carry on the battle.
+The similarities between chess and football probably doesn’t get bigger than this.

 9. The arbiter as the referee

 Just like in football, chess games are monitored in order to enforce rules and call out both foul play and settle uncertainties.
 In chess, an arbiter must be sound in all the rules guiding the game in order to prevent errors and players must respect the judgement of the arbiters.
 The arbiter is also in charge of timing as is the referee in football who decides half-time, full-time, drink breaks and the rest.
 The arbiter in chess also performs a kind of selection process for who starts the game, especially an Armageddon game by having players randomly select a hidden side colour for who plays first just as it is in a coin toss for football.
+This is the eighth similarity between chess and football.

+This is the last similarity between chess and football.
 Chess960, Quatrochess, bughouse are some of the variants involved in chess.
 These variants create different rules that do not apply to standard chess but most times, they share a common goal which is to trap the King as the common aim of any football variant is to score a goal.
 In football, we have variants like street football, 5-a-side, one-touch and the likes.

 As it appears, chess and football share more similarities than most might think and just as you enjoy watching football, one can as well enjoy football in a whole new way – a deeper way and expand the fun horizon.
 It’s safe to say that chess is a more mental representation of football that can be called upon when there isn’t much room to physically participate in football.